pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

     >
     > It is recommended to organize configurations for a TiDB cluster under a directory of `cluster_name` and save it as `${cluster_name}/tidb-cluster.yaml`.

-    If the server does not have an external network, you need to download and upload the Docker image used by the TiDB cluster to the server on a machine with an external network, and then use `docker load` to install the Docker image on the server.
+    If the server does not have an external network, you need to download the Docker image used by the TiDB cluster on a machine with Internet access and upload it to the server, and then use `docker load` to install the Docker image on the server.

-    Deploying a TiDB cluster will use the following Docker images (assuming the version of the TiDB cluster is v4.0.0):
+    To deploy a TiDB cluster, you need the following Docker images (assuming the version of the TiDB cluster is v4.0.0):

     ```shell
     pingcap/pd:v4.0.0